pellared/otel-logs-talk/slides.md

 [click] Resource allows identifying the software that emited the log record.

-[click] Instrumentation scope contains the information about the source code that emited the log record.
+[click] Instrumentation scope contains information about the source code that emitted the log record.

 -->